BY: T. Franklin Murphy | March 2016 (November 5, 2021)

 Live well now creating a future with less stress to interfere with the joy.

 The over-zealous pursuit of happiness is disruptive.
 The pursuit intrudes on happiness.
-When happiness—or lack of—becomes a problem to solve, we overanalyze experience.
+When happiness—or lack of—becomes a problem to solve, we over-analyze experience.
 A salient feature of a satisfying life is focus on the quality of experience; we live it.
-Worries about losing present happiness disrupt happiness, drags attention from pleasantries and focuses on the irritating.
+Worry about losing present happiness disrupts good feelings, drags attention from pleasantries and focuses on the irritating.

 Personal work must be done with tenderness.
 We don’t want to live by a schema of constantly working on our broken soul.
 Vigilantly attacking personality traits, thoughts, relationships, and life habits rarely invites a more palatable life.
 The struggle to find happiness devours peace with the declaration of war—an angry battle within.
 Our selfhood becomes this war, embroiled in fixing, instead of appreciating and enjoying life.

 "Vigilantly attacking personality traits, thoughts, relationships, and life habits rarely invites a more palatable life."

 Many pursue happiness and never find it.
 Some popular theories simplify the happiness problem with equations.
 While equations are helpful, they also mislead.
 Feelings, such as happiness, are constructed from numerous biological, experiential and social variables—complexity.
 A simple equation can’t definitively solve the unknown value of (H) happiness.